Rise-Vision/rise-image/README.md

 ```

 #### JS
-To test the template in a browser outside Player/Apps, add the following lines (replacing with the appropriate element id.
-Comment before committing.
+To test the template in a browser outside Player/Apps, add the following lines (replacing with the appropriate element id to **main.js**.
+Note: Comment before committing.

 ```
 const image = document.getElementById( "rise-image-01" );